spiedz/wwif/content/films/where-was-the-hobbit-filmed.md

     "price": "Varies"
   }
 ]
-behindTheScenes: {
+behindTheScenes:
-  "intro": "The Hobbit trilogy, directed by Peter Jackson, was filmed entirely in New Zealand, showcasing the country's diverse and breathtaking landscapes.
-The production was a massive undertaking, employing thousands of local crew members and utilizing cutting-edge technology.", "facts": [
+  intro: "The Hobbit trilogy, directed by Peter Jackson, was filmed entirely in New Zealand, showcasing the country's diverse and breathtaking landscapes.
+The production was a massive undertaking, employing thousands of local crew members and utilizing cutting-edge technology."
+  facts:
-    "The Hobbiton movie set in Matamata was rebuilt with permanent materials, making it a lasting tourist attraction.", "The three films were shot simultaneously over a period of 266 days.", "The production team created over 5,000 costumes and used hundreds of prosthetics for the various races of Middle-earth.", "Weta Workshop and Weta Digital created thousands of props and visual effects for the trilogy.", "Peter Jackson used revolutionary 48 frames-per-second technology and 3D cameras to capture the films."
+    - "The Hobbiton movie set in Matamata was rebuilt with permanent materials, making it a lasting tourist attraction."
+    - "The three films were shot simultaneously over a period of 266 days."
+    - "The production team created over 5,000 costumes and used hundreds of prosthetics for the various races of Middle-earth."
-  ]
-}
+    - "Weta Workshop and Weta Digital created thousands of props and visual effects for the trilogy."
+    - "Peter Jackson used revolutionary 48 frames-per-second technology and 3D cameras to capture the films."
 ---

 ## The Hobbit Trilogy: New Zealand's Middle-earth Adventure